 In 1959, the Arizona baseball team appeared in the NCAA National Championship title series.

-In 1962, the Honors College started with an acceptance of seventy-five students.
+In 1962, the University of Arizona's Honors College program began with an acceptance of seventy-five students.

 In 1963, Robert M. Tanita was a nationally ranked collegiate wrestler who reached the NCAA finals tournament as WAC champion.